alxwuz/11SE_Task-2/PROJECT_DOCUMENTATION.md

 ## **Review**
 1. **Evaluate**

-Right now, the program is just a very simple GUI, acting as a foundation for future improvements.
-Currently, users are able to submit the words that are typed, adhering to the prompt that is displayed above the text box, which fufils the basic funcitonal and non-functional requirements that was mentioned earlier.
+Right now, the program is just a quite simple GUI, acting as a foundation for future improvements.
+Currently, users can submit the words that are typed, adhering to the prompt that is displayed above the text box, which fulfills the basic functional and non-functional requirements that was mentioned earlier.

 2. **Analyse**

-The program is performing well, it just needs to be improved upon during the next sprints.
+The program is performing well.
+It just needs to be improved upon during the next sprints.
 Currently, the program cannot calculate the WPM, so it just displays a text after the user submits the test, following the use-case, and handling the input and output well.

 3. **Assess**

 As for the code structure, it is well-written and coherent.
-The comments accurately label what the code is doing, and is structured well with lines seperating different parts of the code.
+The comments accurately label what the code is doing and is structured well with lines separating various parts of the code.
 The variables are named accurately, and overall, the code is structured neatly.

 4. **Explain**

-In the future, the WPM calculation will actually be implemented along with some GUI features, improving the aestethic of the program and improving the user's experience.
+In the future, the WPM calculation will be implemented along with some GUI features, improving the aesthetics of the program and improving the user's experience.
 There can also be some added features to the code structure, such as the comments being more detailed.

 ## **Launch**
 ### **README.MD**